sctpfm/sctpfm/README.md

 Then pip install as you would normally.

 There are four attacker models: Off-Path, Evil-Server, Replay, and On-Path.
-The correct inputs for all but Replay are given in the paper.
-You can also just use the Makefile which includes targets for each with which to reproduce our results.
-Note, for Replay attackers you should use tester.sh.
+The correct inputs for each are given in the paper.
+For all but Replay you're encouraged to use the Makefile to reproduce our results; for Replay you should use tester.sh which runs our new "Replay" mode for KORG.